diegopacheco/tech-resources/doing-better-in-AI-era.md

 ## Doing better in AI Era

+Like it or not...
 AI is here and is creating disruption.
-Does not matter how good or bad AI it is, the fact is that is changing people perceptions and behavior.
+Does not matter how good or bad AI it is, the fact is that is changing people perceptions and behaviors.
 Some CEOs are already pushing companies to use AI very hard(like Shopify, Microsoft, Google, and X).
-AI is good but there is a some concerning stuff happening, like:
+AI(Gen-AI) is good but there is a some concerning stuff happening, like:
  * There is a overal reduction in the number of jobs available(https://www.trueup.io/job-trend).
  * There is a posibility that will reduce wages/salaries(https://thejobchicksinsideredge.substack.com/p/inside-amazons-offshoring-playbook).